21 Amazing Things To Do In South Jersey With Family and Friends - Karta.com

 With a mix of coastal beauty and turn-of-the-century charm, Cape May is a must for anyone visiting South Jersey—and a place that keeps visitors coming back year after year

-2. Climb the Cape May Lighthouse
+2. Cape May Lighthouse

 For one of the most breathtaking panoramic views in all of South Jersey, climb the 199 steps to the top of the Cape May Lighthouse.
 Located in Cape May Point State Park, this historic structure dates back to 1859 and remains one of the most visited—and most photographed—places in South Jersey.